Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-We define $O_1$ by constructing a non-deterministic Turing machine $M_{O_1}$ that simulates $M_{O_2}$. $O_1$ will be the language decided by $M_{O_1}$.
-More specifically, given an input string of the form $(x, y)$, $M_{O_1}$ interprets the second part as the binary representation of an integer $i$.
-It runs $M_2$ on input $x$ to compute its $i$-th query, denoted by $q$.
-It then runs $M_{O_2}$ on input $q$, makes the same non-deterministic choices as $M_{O_2}$, and outputs whatever $M_{O_2}$ outputs.
-Since $q$ is at most exponentially long in $|x|$ and $M_{O_2}$'s running time is $|q|^{k_2}$, the running time of $M_{O_1}$ is (at most) exponential in its input length.
-Thus the language decided by $M_{O_1}$ is in $\sf{NEXP}$.
-Moreover, if $q$ is in the language $O_2$ then there exist non-deterministic choices that make $M_{O_2}$ and thus $M_{O_1}$ accept; otherwise $M_{O_2}$ and thus $M_{O_1}$ always reject.
-That is, $O_1$'s answers to $M_1$'s queries under input $x$ are the same as $O_2$'s answers to $M_2$'s queries under the same input.
+We define $O_1$ by constructing a non-deterministic Turing machine $M_{1}'$ that simulates $M_{2}'$.
+That is, $O_1$ will be the language decided by $M_{1}'$.
+More specifically, given an input string of the form $(x, y)$, $M_{1}'$ interprets the second part as the binary representation of an integer $i$.
+It runs $M_2$ on $x$ to compute its $i$th query, denoted by $q$.
+It then runs $M_{2}'$ on $q$, makes the same non-deterministic choices as $M_{2}'$, and outputs whatever $M_{2}'$ outputs.
+Since $q$ is at most exponentially long in $|x|$ and $M_{2}'$ runs in time $|q|^{k_2}$, the running time of $M_{1}'$ is (at most) exponential in its input length.
+Thus, the language $O_1$ decided by $M_{O_1}$ is in $\sf{NEXP}$.
+Moreover, if $q \in O_2$, then there exist non-deterministic choices that cause $M_{2}'$ and thus $M_{1}'$ to accept; otherwise both reject.
+That is, $O_1$'s answers to the queries by $M_1$ on input $x$ are the same as $O_2$'s answers to the queries by $M_2$ on the same input.